atgreen/lisp-openshift/README.md

 Here are the installation steps:

 * Create an account on http://openshift.redhat.com.
-* Create a DYI app.
+* Create a DIY app.
 Let's call it myapp-mynamespace.
 * Upload all of the persistent sbcl bits using the lisp-openshift  provided upload-sbcl script.
 * Checkout myapp-mynamespace app from openshift's git repo.
 * cd into that directory and run lisp-openshift's init-app script.